 Service projects performed as requirements for all Religion classes MAY NOT be documented as service hours on the NHS forms.
 Other activities performed as service to SM or to your community may be documented and included with the appropriate verification signature(s) from the designated moderator/advisor.
 Service activities performed through Santa Margarita's Campus Ministry department (beyond class requirements) may be noted on the membership forms and verified with a down-loaded "screen shot" of the appropriate X2Vol verification form.and the eligible activity/hours highlighted (INSTRUCTIONS ON PREPARING THE X2Vol FORM CAN BE FOUND AT THE BOTTOM OF THIS PAGE).
 Students who attempt to use hours required by their classes will NOT be considered for membership and may face disciplinary consequences.

 Any questions concerning Leadership should be directed to Mrs.Barry or Mr. Van Ness.
 For example, being in MUN is NOT a leadership role as it is a class.
 There are, however, leadership roles within MUN.
 Being on a sports team is not considered leadership, but being a captain or co-captain is a leadership role.
 Being in the Campus Ministry class is NOT a leadership role, but may be considered as service if the student engages in activities outside the expectations of the class.
-While not documented on forms, be advised that classroom demeanor (cooperation, being consistently prepared for class, dependability in group projects, etc). is also indicative of leadership qualities.
+Be advised that Faculty Council members and NHS advisors may also review classroom demeanor (cooperation, being consistently prepared for class, dependability in group projects, etc).
 However, NHS candidates MAY NOT "lobby" teachers for positive comments or recommendations; this is the responsibility of the club advisors.
 Any candidate who does so WILL NOT be considered for membership.